Alfred Comte

 Alfred Comte (4 June 1895 – 1 November 1965) was a Swiss aviation pioneer.
-He was active as a pilot, photographer, instructor, also as one of the first aviation entrepreneurs and was successful in the construction of civilian and military aircraft.
+He was active as a pilot, photographer, instructor, and also as one of the first aviation entrepreneurs.
+He was successful in the construction of civilian and military aircraft.

 Early life and education

 Comte was born 4 June 1895 in Delémont, Switzerland, to Paul Comte, a district manager for the Swiss Federal Railways, and Elisa Comte (née Bourquard).
 His paternal family originally hailed from Courtételle.